Video store business plan for starting your own business

 5.1 Market Trends

-Due to the increasing trend of video games, the industry has a market share of around $86 Billion.
-If the video rental store business plans successfully flow with the trend and keep up with consumer and technology trends, they will prove successful in the coming years.
-Therefore, it is good to invest in an industry with more than 2.7 Million users worldwide.
+Due to the increasing trend of video games, the industry has a market share of around $86 billion.
+If the video rental store business plans are written after carefully analyzing the financial and marketing information, then the video stores can turn into big success stories.
+Therefore, it is good to invest in an industry with more than 2.7 million users worldwide.

 5.2 Marketing Segmentation